samsquire/structured-logging-2-system/README.md

 # structured-logging-2-system

-Structure logging 2 system is how you use structured logging to handle request handling between microservices.
+Structure logging 2 system is an idea how you write a CSV file of your logging entries and have your system route itself based on the log lines.
+As each log line says where it runs.

 # CSV file